-Choosing the Best ERP for Your Business
+How To Choose The Right ERP for Your Business

-The first thing you’ll need to do when choosing an ERP system is determine your company’s particular business needs and requirements.
+The first thing you'll need to do when choosing ERP software is determine your company’s particular business needs and requirements.
 It’s worth taking some time to figure out your business’s priorities and weigh different considerations to see how the pros and cons of various systems stack up against one another.